leifj/academia-category/academia-entity-category.md

 2. Definition
 ----------------

-An identity provider MUST NOT be annotated with the academia entity category unless it is being operated
+In order to be annotated with the Academia Entity Category, an identity provider MUST be operated
 * by or
 * on behalf of and by contract with at least one organisation represented by a legal entity in good standing in the community of other academic institutions and fulfills at least one of the criteria below: